wairas/hsi-website/docs/index.md

-Welcome to the Hyper-spectral Imaging Group at the University of Waikato.
+Welcome to the Hyperspectral Imaging Group at the University of Waikato.

 ![Cannabis buds](img/cannabis_buds.jpg)